-A paint finish is the level of shine or gloss of the paint once painted on the walls.
+A paint finish is the level of shine or gloss of the paint once it is painted onto the walls.
 The most commonly used ones are flat, satin, matte, eggshell, semi-gloss, gloss and high gloss for interior painting of walls, baseboards, trim, doors and crown molding.
-Flat paint on ceilings is most often recommended as it is the best finish to hide all imperfections.
-Let’s break down the different types and what the best use for them is.
+Flat paint on ceilings is most often recommended as it is the best finish to hide all imperfections and reflects the least light.

 Flat Paint Finish